|Kin Kin, Queensland, Australia|

 (projects i'm following)

-Posted by Tom Kendall almost 7 years ago
+Posted by Tom Kendall over 7 years ago

 As many of you already know, the world's bees are in trouble.
 Colony collapse disorder, predator beetles and probably a range of other factors that have to do with our lack of care for the earth is slowly annihilating the world's bee population.
 We have definitely noticed a decrease in bee activity in our garden this year and are extremely concerned about this problem, since a lot of our plants depend on bees to produce fruit or vegetables.
 So we were very excited to discover a native beehive in a log on our property.